513: The Brain That Wouldn't Die

-Jack Nicholson is an actor who has appeared in dozens of films since he got his start in B movies in the 1960s.
+Jack Nicholson is an actor who has appeared in dozens of films since he got his start in B-movies in the 1960s, working with shlock director Roger Corman for a decade.
 His better-known movies include Chinatown, One Flew Over the Cuckoo’s Nest, The Shining, and As Good As It Gets.

 “The arrangement is pretty special.”
 Oh, by Elia Kazan.

 The Arrangement (1969) is a film written and directed by Elia Kazan (who also wrote the novel the film is based on).
 It stars Kirk Douglas and Faye Dunaway.